Warhorst/advent_of_code/README.md

 - moving a piece from a game or simulation around
 - iterating over all the board positions/rows/columns
 - accessing board values, given a position

+#### Modular Arithmethic
+The solution has something to do with modulus calculations, like `num % 5`.
+If only the modulus is the interesting part of the puzzle, it might be possible to apply properties of the [Modular Arithmethic](https://en.wikipedia.org/wiki/Modular_arithmetic) to it.